Christchurch to Queenstown Road Trip: Best Stops and Itinerary

 Start day one of your road trip by taking the scenic route and visiting Rakai Gorge.
 Stretch your legs here and take in the stunning scenery.

-Jump back in the car and drive to Fairlie which is a great stop for some lunch.
-I’d suggest visiting the Fairlie Bakehouse for some delicious food including their famous pies.
+Jump back in the car and drive to Fairlie, which is a great stop for lunch.
+I suggest visiting the Fairlie Bakehouse for some delicious food, including their famous pies.

 Head to Tekapo and arrive before sunset.
 Walk along the lakeshore to see the Church of the Good Shepherd and relax in the Tekapo Hot Springs.
-If you have time, you could consider hiking Mount John or join a stargazing tour.
+If you have time, consider hiking Mount John or joining a stargazing tour.

 Day two: Tekapo to Twizel (via Mount Cook)

-Driving distance: About 100 miles (160km – with drive to Mount Cook)
+Driving distance: About 100 miles (160km – with a drive to Mount Cook)

 Driving time: Around 90 minutes from Tekapo to Mount Cook, then an hour back to Twizel (allow plenty of time for photo stops)

-Hit the road early and make a stop at Lake Pukaki to take in the views.
-There are lots of options to fill your day in Mount Cook including hiking and a scenic flight over New Zealand’s highest mountain.
+Hit the road early and stop at Lake Pukaki to enjoy the views.
+There are many options to fill your day in Mount Cook, including hiking and taking a scenic flight over New Zealand’s highest mountain.

 Day three: Twizel to Queenstown (via Cromwell)